Quantco/datajudge/docs/source/index.rst

 ``datajudge`` allows for assessing whether data from database complies with reference information.

-While meant to be as agnostic to concrete database management systems possible, ``datajudge`` currently supports:
+While meant to be as agnostic to concrete database management systems as possible, ``datajudge`` currently explicitly supports:

 - Postgres
 - Mssql